dbiele/TypeScript-Cordova-SystemJS-Angular2-beta/README.md

 You can add system.import in index.html, but I prefer to include it in separate .js file.
 Better yet, add it to a .ts file and use a script tag in index.html to point to the external .js in the scripts folder

+## SystemJS Notes ##
+SystemJS doesn't have 100% coverage of comments.
+So when making comments in code that transpiles to ES5, be aware that comments may introduce problems

+*Module format detection in SystemJS is not designed to be 100% accurate, it is designed to cater to the majority use case. -- Buy Bedford*

+Example:
+The following comments don't work.

+    // import {enableDebugTools} from 'angular2/platform/browser';
+    /**
+     * Used to demonstrate external module is loading and function is called.
+     */

+However, if I change the comments to use the following comment structure, I don't get an error:

+    // import {enableDebugTools} from 'angular2/platform/browser';
+    // Used to demonstrate external module is loading and function is called.

+You can remove comments by changing tsconfig.json  `"removeComments": false,` to `"removeComments": true,`.

 ## Merges Folder ##